fengjixuchui/IPAForce/README.md

 # IPAForce

-#### Code Sign May Crash With Release App, In That Case, Sign It Yourself.
+#### Code Sign Info:
+Due to f**king ADP 3.2(f), you may need to do resign or unsign before using this app.
+The unsign operator binary was added to here from: https://github.com/steakknife/unsign

 #### Description
 A project for lazy man to reverse engineering.
 This project was setup at 2018.9.25 and taking its develop by a student.
-If there is something wrong with the code or the code isn't that beautifull, then, pr it.
+If there are something wrong with the codes or the codes is not so beautifull, then, pr it.
 I promise to you I'm not an ijk developer or HanYuPinYin developer, but maybe a copy and paste developer.
 :..( I'll try my best.